-GCCC sets start date for fall semester on campus classes
+GCCC sets date for fall classes to begin

 Garden City Community College will resume on campus classes Aug.
 17 for the start of the fall semester and finish the semester online following the Thanksgiving break.

 The August date reflects the original start date of the 2020-21 academic calendar.
 Neither the start nor end date is changing for the fall term.
 The last day of fall classes is Dec.
 4, with finals week scheduled from Dec.
 7-10.